Welcome to Your Future

 Building a career isn’t that different to building anything else, you’ll need do many iterations of designing, coding, testing, building and deploying.
 Designing things often involves answering tricky questions.
 So when you’re designing your future you’ll need to cover the following:

-• Chapter 3: Nurturing your future encourages you to pay attention to your mental and physical health
+• Chapter 3: Nurturing Your Future looks at ways you to be more concious of, and improve, both your mental and physical health

 The next seven chapters look at testing your future, by taking a test-driven approach to career development.
 What tests do you need to prepare for and pass before you can starting building your future?
 Just like building high quality software requires that you pass tests, so too, building a career means passing a series of tests.
 Each of these tests have inputs, an algorithm and outputs:

-• Chapter 10: Actioning your future gets you to debug your CV by reflecting on your actions and their impact, by focussing on verbs on your job applications
+• Chapter 10: Verbalising Your Future gets you to debug your CV by reflecting on your actions and their impact by articulating them using carefully chosen verbs on your job applications

-• Chapter 12: Moving your future investigates one of the most important criteria of your job search, location.
+• Chapter 12: Moving Your Future investigates three of the most important criteria of your job search: location, location, location.

 The next seven chapters look at building your future.
 You’ve passed all the tests, what do do you need to do to keep building your future in the same way as you would build a bridge, like the one shown in figure 0.6.